CD20: Expression

-CD20 is expressed on all stages of B cell development except the first and last; it is present from late pro-B cells through memory cells, but not on either early pro-B cells or plasma blasts and plasma cells.
+CD20 is expressed on all stages of B cell development from pre-B cells in the bone-marrow through immature, naive, mature and memory cells in lymphoid tissues and blood.
+The expression is lost on plasma blasts and plasma cells.

+CD20 is a marker of B cell malignancies.
 It is found on B-cell lymphomas, hairy cell leukemia, B-cell chronic lymphocytic leukemia, and melanoma cancer stem cells.

 Immunohistochemistry can be used to determine the presence of CD20 on cells in histological tissue sections.
 Because CD20 remains present on the cells of most B-cell neoplasms, and is absent on otherwise similar appearing T-cell neoplasms, it can be very useful in diagnosing conditions such as B-cell lymphomas and leukaemias.

 However, the presence or absence of CD20 in such tumours is not relevant to prognosis, with the progression of the disease being much the same in either case.
 CD20 positive cells are also sometimes found in cases of Hodgkins disease, myeloma, and thymoma.

-Antibody FMC7 (Flinders Medical Centre) appears to recognise a conformational variant of CD20 also known as the FMC7 antigen.